ucan-wg/spec/README.md

 The attenuations (i.e. UCAN output, or "caveats") MUST be an array of heterogeneous capabilities (defined below).
 This array is REQUIRED but MAY be empty.

 This array MUST contain some or none of the following:
-1. A strict subset (attenuation) of the capability scope from the `prf` field
+1. A strict subset (attenuation) of the capability authority from the `prf` field
 2. Capabilities composed from multiple proofs (see rights amplification [§6.4](#64-rights-amplification))
 3. Capabilities originated by the `iss` DID (i.e. by parenthood)